 Trying to earn 60 PDUs in 30 days can be stressful; however, it can be done.
 It just takes a little focus.
-Just follow these steps and you will be well on your way to earning all of the PDUs you need to renew your PMP® certification.
+Just follow these steps, and you will be well on your way to obtaining all of the PDUs you need to renew your PMP® certification.

 Use the following steps 4 to 10 to help develop your PDU earning plan.
 Each of these steps are important to ensure you earn the PDUs you need in time for renewal.

-The easiest PDUs you can earn and claim are for “Work as a Practitioner”.
+The easiest category of PDUs that you can earn and claim is for “Work as a Practitioner”.
 Here you can claim up to eight PDUs just for doing your job of working as a project manager.
 You may need to provide your job description to have these PDUs approved.

 Podcasts on project management topics are an easy and mobile way to earn PDUs.
 They allow you to download the webinars right to your phone.
-This way you can watch and listen on the go or even while you are waiting in line.
-Premium podcasts, the ones you pay for, offer access to high-quality webinars and if it's from a PMI Registered Education Provider (R.E.P.) then the PDUs are even pre-approved by PMI.
+This way, you can watch and listen on the go or even while you are waiting in line.
+Premium podcasts, the ones you pay for, offer access to high-quality webinars.

 PMI has local chapters all around the world.
 So, find your nearest chapter and see which of their events you can attend in the near future.
-If you attend a one-hour chapter event, you can earn one PDU and you may even meet some amazing people.
-If you do not know where your local chapter is located you can find it here: www.pm-prepcast.com/chapters.
+If you attend a one-hour chapter event, you can earn 1 PDU, and you may even meet some amazing people.
+If you do not know where your local chapter is located, you can find it here: www.pm-prepcast.com/chapters.

-At this point you should understand the rules and have a plan to earn your remaining PDUs.
-This means you now need to invest one hour of your time to earn each of your needed PDUs.
-It may seem like that is the hard part, but if you planned it right then it should be relatively easy.
-Once you reach the 60 PDU milestone you can complete your renewal.
+At this point, you should understand the rules and have a plan to earn your remaining PDUs.
+This means you now need to invest one hour of your time to earn each of your required PDUs.
+It may seem like that is the hard part, but if you planned it right, then it should be relatively easy.
+Once you reach the 60 PDU milestone, you can complete your renewal.

 Congratulations you have earned your 60 PDUs and PMP renewal!
 You are now on a roll, why stop?
 Keep earning those PDUs, that is, unless you want to put yourself in a similar stressful situation again in three years.
-Keep in mind you can “roll over” up to 20 PDUs into the next cycle as long as those PDUs were earned in the last year of your three-year cycle.
-Keep up your momentum and put earning at least two PDUs a month on your calendar.
+Keep in mind that you can “roll over” up to 20 PDUs into the next cycle as long as those PDUs were earned in the last year of your three-year cycle.
+Keep up your momentum and set time aside on your calendar to earn at least two PDUs a month.

 Earning 60 PDUs in 30 days can be done.
 You are a project manager and likely face tight deadlines on a regular basis, so you have got this!